Tai Chi and Ryukyu Kobujutsu are an excellent way to improve and maintain your physical, mental and spiritual wellness. They certainly work for me!

 Ryukyu kobujutsu is a traditional Japanese martial art, developed in Ryukyu Islands and consisting of both empty-hand and weapon techniques.
 Emphasis is on timing and techniques, rather than physical power – an ideal martial art for women and the young at heart!

-Masako Osada has been practicing tai chi and ryukyu kobujutsu under Edward Jardine for 25 years.
+Masako Osada has been practicing tai chi and ryukyu kobujutsu over 25 years.
 She holds the 4th dan rank both in karate and weapons.

 Other classes offered by International Tai Chi Society and Yuishinkai & Ryukyu Kobujutsu Hozon Shinko Kai in Johannesburg and around: